Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Cache Performance Simulations

 \subsection{Example results}

-In this section we focus on the hit rate as a function of the number of prior \revrev{clients}{users} \revrev{in a random trace sequence, and report results based on 1,000 such random trace sequences per movie and use case.}{that have watched the same video.
-Each result for a particular video and scenario is an average from 1,000 simulations, each using a random ordering of the 32 \revrev{client}{user} sessions for that video from our trace dataset.}
+In this section we focus on the hit rate as a function of the number of prior users that have watched the same video.
+Each result for a particular video and scenario is an average from 1,000 simulations, each using a random ordering of the 32 user sessions for that video from our trace dataset.